avishai111/Evaluation-Measures-Audio-Deepfake-Detection/README.md

 > *"Tandem Assessment of Spoofing Countermeasures and Automatic Speaker Verification: Fundamentals"*,
 > 	submitted to Speaker Odyssey 2024. [[PDF](https://doi.org/10.1109/TASLP.2020.3009494)], [[Github](https://github.com/shimhz/a_DCF)]

-## 📜 License

-This project is released under the **MIT License**.
-Feel free to use, modify, and share it!

 ---

 ## 🙌 Acknowledgements